swiftlang/swift-evolution/proposals/NNNN-swiftpm-package-traits.md

 the trait is a enabled by default any consumer might have already disabled all default traits; hence, moving API behind a new default trait could potentially break them.

+### Impact on other build systems

+The initial impact on other build systems should be minimal.
+Exisiting packages must not move exisiting APIs behind a trait.
+For new APIs that are guarded by a trait a build system must pass the correct `SWIFT_ACTIVE_COMPILATION_CONDITIONS` when building the modules of the package.
+Other build systems might want to consider to expose a way to model traits in their target description.

+### Impact on documentation

+Traits are used to conditionally compile code.
+When building documentation the symbol graph extracter will only see the code that is actually compiled.
+Systems that produce documentation for packages should default to building with all traits enabled so that all API documentation is visible.

 ## Future directions